Mormon Battalion

-The Mormon Battalion was the only religious unit in United States military history in federal service, recruited solely from one religious body and having a religious title as the unit designation.
+The Mormon Battalion was an infantry battalion of the United States Army.
+It was the only religious unit in the military history of the United States recruited solely from one religious body and having a religious title as the unit designation.
 The volunteers served from July 1846 to July 1847 during the Mexican–American War of 1846–1848.
-The battalion was a volunteer unit of between 534 and 559 Latter-day Saint men, led by Mormon company officers commanded by regular U.S. Army officers.
-During its service, the battalion made a grueling march of nearly 2,100 miles from Council Bluffs, Iowa, to San Diego, California.
+The battalion was a volunteer unit of between 543 and 559 enlisted soldiers from The Church of Jesus Christ of Latter-day Saints led by Mormon junior officers and non-Mormon senior officers.
+During its service, the battalion made a march of nearly 1,950 miles from Council Bluffs, Iowa, to San Diego, California.

-The Battalion’s march and service supported the eventual cession of much of the American Southwest from Mexico to the United States, especially the Gadsden Purchase of 1853 of southern Arizona and New Mexico.
-The march also opened a southern wagon route to California.
-Veterans of the Battalion played significant roles in America's westward expansion in California, Utah, Nevada, Arizona and other parts of the West.
+The Battalion’s march and service supported the eventual cession of much of the American Southwest from Mexico to the United States, especially the Gadsden Purchase of 1854 of portions of modern southern Arizona and New Mexico, extending the American-Mexican border further south to access the most suitable surveyed east-west land route for the future trans-continental railroad (later constructed 1866-1869).
+The Battalion's march also opened a southern wheeled wagon accessible route to California.
+Veterans of the Battalion played significant roles in America's westward expansion in California, Utah, Nevada, Arizona, and other parts of the West.

 Enlistment

 At the time they enlisted, members of the Church of Jesus Christ of Latter-day Saints were seeking U.S. government aid for their migration west to the Rocky Mountains and Salt Lake Valley, despite having their previous petitions for redress of grievances denied.
-Under continued religious persecution, they had fled Nauvoo, Illinois, starting on February 4, 1846 across the Mississippi River.
+Under continued religious persecution, they had fled Nauvoo, Illinois, starting on February 4, 1846, across the Mississippi River.
 They camped among the Potawatomi Indians near present-day Council Bluffs, Iowa.